Simon Baker in ‘High Ground.’

 Baker plays Travis, a bounty hunter and former soldier who enlists the help of Gutjuk (Nayinggul) a young Aboriginal orphan, to track down the most dangerous outlaw in the Territory – his uncle.
 During the manhunt a secret is revealed which ultimately pits them against each other.

-Thompson is Moran, the head of the police outpost, with Mulvey as Ambrose, a police officer who fought with Travis in World War One, and Petersen as a lethal black tracker from Queensland.
+Thompson is Moran, the head of the police outpost, with Mulvey as Ambrose, a police officer who fought with Travis in World War One, and Pedersen as a lethal black tracker from Queensland.

 The cast also includes Caren Pistorious as Claire, the mission manager and teacher, Ryan Corr as Braddock, a priest who is Claire’s brother, John Brumpton, David Field and Andy McPhee.

 Pedersen tells IF: “We haven’t seen a film like this before.
 It’s a resistance film which deals with the clash of cultures with colonial forces.”

 Jacob Jnr Nayinggul, who hails from Gunbalunya and whose family are traditional owners, impressed the director and producers at auditions.

 Renewing his collaboration with Anastassiades following Yolgnu Boy, Johnson said: “This is a story I have wanted to tell for a long time.
 I’ve worked in collaboration with Mandawuy Yunupingu, Witiyana Marika, Jonathan Nadji, Alfred Nayinggul and many families across Arnhem Land with a sole aim – to create an exciting action packed story for a wide audience that is both entertaining and confronting.”

 The Paris-based sales agent Playtime is pitching the film to potential buyers at the American Film Market.
 Jowsey tells IF: “We have been meeting with the Playtime group at markets over time and they were very passionate about the screenplay for High Ground.”